-Follow the steps below in order to install the ENUWI-N3 software drivers:
+Follow the steps below in order to install the USB adapter drivers:

-Insert the ENUWI-N3 CD-ROM provided in the package.
-The setup should run automatically and you should see a pop up welcome screen in a few seconds then will disappear and replace with the ENUWI-N3 Main Menu screen.
-If the setup does not run automatically, you must manually select the setup.exe file from the CD-ROM drive.
+1. Insert the CD-ROM that was provided to you in this package.
+The setup should run automatically.
+If the setup does not run automatically, then you must manually select the setup.exe file from the CD-ROM drive.